The Shipping Law Review: Shipbuilding

 As a footnote, structured finance mechanisms such as interest rate and currency swaps are increasingly a feature of newbuild finance.
 As with many derivative-type contracts, they have generated disputes.28

 1 Vanessa Tattersall is a partner and Simon Blows is a consultant at HFW.
+The information in this chapter was accurate as at May 2021.

 2 These are provisional figures.